latortuga71/Phrack-40th-Anniversary-CTF-Challenge-Solution/README.md

 # Use After Free

 Taking a look at the cleanup function shows the driver checking if the calling process matches the pid in the linkedlist then attempts to free the MDL if still valid.
 Then performs a check that removes the node from the linked list.
-After it frees the pool allocation for the whole node but there is a bug in the check.
+After, it frees the pool allocation for the whole node but there is a bug in the check.
 If the user buffer contains 0x70 then the node will not be removed.
 But will still be freed giving us a UAF bug.

 <img width="707" height="942" alt="image" src="https://github.com/user-attachments/assets/16c181a1-8b51-414f-9e00-9a5cf3b2d79e" />